-PSY2157W Abnormal Psychology (4) Prerequisite: PSY1001 Focuses on an introduction to mental disorders: classification, diagnosis, causes, and treatment.
+Focuses on an introduction to mental disorders: classification, diagnosis, causes, and treatment.
 Emphasizes diagnosis according to the current edition of the Diagnostic and Statistical Manual (DSM) of the American Psychiatric Association.
-This version will include a writing intensive component, focusing on issues in the general writing of scholarly papers, as well as the specifics of APA-style writing.
+This version includes a writing intensive component, focusing on issues in the general writing of scholarly papers, as well as the specifics of APA-style writing.
 This is a writing intensive-course.
-Fufills the General Education Social and Behavioral Science requirement.
+Fulfills the General Education Social and Behavioral Science requirement.
+Satisfies one unit of the upper-division writing requirement.